-Under the guidance of Roz Schulman, this group continues its study of the Major Prophets with the Book of Jeremiah.
-The group reads and discusses the text, its literary merit, its story and historicity, its place in the Biblical canon, etc. Knowledge of Hebrew is not required - all texts are in English.
+Led by congregant teacher Roz Schulman, the group reads and discusses one or more books of the Bible each year, its literary merit, its story and historicity, its place in the Biblical canon, etc. Knowledge of Hebrew is not required – all texts are in English.

 Talmud with Rabbi Bronstein

-Enjoy our Yiddush heritage deepen and broaden our familiarity this language.
+We enjoy our Yiddish heritage and deepen and broaden our familiarity with this language.
 We talk together, learn and farbreng tsuzamen.
 The group is bilingual.
-There are lesson plans and singing in Yiddush.
+There are lesson plans and singing in Yiddish.

 Each year we join members of congregations from across the spectrum of Jewish movements to study together in preparation for the High Holy Days.

-Periodically the ritual committee sponsors a "gabbai college" to train congregants to act as "gabbai" on shabbat and at other services.
+Periodically the BAS ritual committee sponsors a “gabbai college” to train congregants to act as “gabbai” on Shabbat and at other services.

 Scholar in Residence

-We gather for a weekend of study with a guest scholar.
-This year's scholar is Rabbi Michael Strassfeld.
+We gather for an annual weekend of study with a guest scholar.